kaazing/universal-client/javascript/KaazingAMQPClientLibrariesFacade.md

 	amqpClient = amqpClientFactory.createAmqpClient();
 ```

-- Connect to Gateway using amqpClient connect function.
-Connect function uses has the following parameters:
+- Connect to Gateway using the _amqpClient_ _connect_ function.
+The _connect_ function uses has the following parameters:
 	- Connection options.
 In most common cases it contains of URL, credentials and virtual host (set to ‘/‘) hat specifies the namespace for entities (exchanges and queues) referred to by the protocol.
 Note that this is not virtual hosting in the HTTP sense.
 	- Callback function that will be called once connection is established.